typelevel/cats/README.md

 Initially Cats will support the following modules:

+ * `macros`: Macro definitions needed for `core` and other projects.
- * `core`: Definitions for widely-used type classes and data types
+ * `core`: Definitions for widely-used type classes and data types.
- * `std`: Standard type class instances and other useful data types.
  * `laws`: The encoded laws for type classes, exported to assist third-party testing.
+ * `free`: "Free" data constructors for various type classes.
+ * `state`: Monad and transformer support for state.
  * `tests`: Verifies the laws, and runs any other tests.
 Not published.

 As the type class families grow, it's possible that additional modules